Neighbors for Neighbors Fund: Request for Proposal (RFP)

 - Grants are intended to fill funding gaps that cannot be addressed with other funders, municipal, state or federal support.

-Please note: Any applicants who received a grant from Round One and would like to reapply for Round Two must have spent funds from the initial funding and submitted an Interim or Final Report by September 17, 2020.
+Please note: Any applicants who received a grant from Round One or Round Two and would like to reapply for Round Three must have spent funds from that grant cycle and submitted an Interim or Final Report before receiving additional funding.

 New Online Grants Center: